input-output-hk/adrestia/Bug-Classification.md

 ##### Role

-Inform the team and external partners about the severity of a defect to help drive decisions such as setting priorities or delaying a release.
+Informs the team and external partners about the severity of a defect to help drive decisions such as setting priorities or delaying a release.

 ##### Levels

 Severity | Description / Example
 --- |     ---
-Low | Small defects which do not prevent any crucial functionality from working.
+Low | Small defects that do not prevent any crucial functionality from working.
 Could be a typo in a message, some uninformative error or some bearable performance degradation.
 Medium | Visible impact on a core function or significant performance degradation.
 High | A core function of the system isn't responsive or is returning invalid data.